mx1001/hardops_manual/docs/faq.md

 In the above example I beveled in edit mode with a profile of 1 to 100% keep the profile but add a spacer loop with low segments.
 This spacing workflow is essential for maintaining for and controlling flow to master shading with minimal geometry.

+A playlist on topostudies has been created for the purpose of understanding topological control w/ booleans.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0RqAjByAphH9emGFNAcha1prKi1P_I3n" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ___

-#Is there a way to freeze the geo before exporting it out to an external renderer?
+# Is there a way to freeze the geo before exporting it out to an external renderer?

 > (I use octane stand alone).
 When import the geo all the boolean shapes show (I.e. the circle cuts show up as geo).